-When reviewing the matter, the CCG should take into account all the information available at the assessment and any additional information that is supplied.
-However, according to Paragraph 102 of the National Framework, the CCG are not obliged to undertake a further Checklist.
+When reviewing the matter, the ICB should take into account all the information available at the assessment and any additional information that is supplied.
+However, according to the National Framework, the ICB are not obliged to undertake a further Checklist.

 You must adhere to the timescales to challenge the outcome, otherwise you may be stuck with it (even if it’s blatantly wrong).

-According to Paragraph 85 of the National Framework, the threshold for passing on to a full assessment “has intentionally been set low, in order to ensure that all those who require a full assessment of eligibility have this opportunity.”
+According to the National Framework, the threshold for passing on to a full assessment “has intentionally been set low, in order to ensure that all those who require a full assessment of eligibility have this opportunity.”